-Doug continues, “Wooden decks really need treating annually to keep them in good condition.”
+Bob continues, “Wooden decks really need treating annually to keep them in good condition.”

 Both Millboard and American-owned Trex are also resistant to rot, mould, scratching and fading, unlike normal timber decking.

-With a global emphasis on environmental responsibility, composite decking brands are committed to creating green and environmentally friendly products.
+But with a global emphasis on environmental responsibility, composite decking brands are committed to creating green and environmentally friendly products.

 The structural core of Millboard is a blend of natural minerals bonded in a polymer resin with long fibre reinforcement for added strength.

 The top layer of Millboard is Lastane, which resists scratches and stains and is designed to withstand demanding outdoor environments.